 While many backpack manufacturers sell adjustable backpacks where you can adjust the length of the torso, few make adjustable hip belts that can be shortened or lengthened to fit around your tummy (if you have one) and your hips.
 All to often, there’s only one hip belt size available for a given torso length and no way to replace the hip belt with one that’s shorter or longer to fit your needs.
 If the hip belt doesn’t fit, return the backpack and find one that does fit you.

-Several manufacturers sell packs with replaceable hip belts in multiple sizes including: Granite Gear, ULA, ZPacks.com, and Granite Gear also has a new pack called the Lutsen (35L, 45L, and 55L) which has an excellent adjustable hip belt system – the best I’ve ever tried.
-Osprey Packs also has a few backpacks with adjustable hip belts including the Atmos AG (50L, 65L) and the Volt (60L, 75L).
+Several manufacturers sell packs with replaceable hip belts in multiple sizes including Granite Gear, ULA, ZPacks.com, while Granite Gear also has a pack called the Crown3 60 which has an excellent adjustable hip belt system – the best I’ve ever tried.
+Osprey Packs also has a few backpacks with adjustable hip belts including the Atmos AG (50L, 65L)

 Backpack Hip Belt Construction

 Backpack hip belts have three components:

 - padded wings designed to cover your hip bones

 - webbing straps that begin at the end of the padded wings

 The padded wings should fit over the bony part of your hips.
 You can find the bony part of your hips next dropping your arms along your sides, and digging your finger into your side next to the inside crease of your elbow.
 The hip bone, often referred to as the iliac crest, is a bony ledge, that starts near your spine and runs around your side to the front of your body.

 You can usually find the front of your hip bones, by running a finger down the front of your body, between your collar bone and shoulders (narrower on men, often a bit wider on women).
 The front edge of your hip bones will be located above the middle of your thighs, approximately 2 inches lower than your belly button.